Donte Nicholson

-Donte Lamar Nicholson (born December 18, 1981) is an American former professional football safety who played for the Tampa Bay Buccaneers of the National Football League (NFL).
+Donte Lamar Nicholson (born December 18, 1981) is an American former professional football player who was a safety for the Tampa Bay Buccaneers of the National Football League (NFL).
 He was selected 141st overall by the Buccaneers in the fifth round of the 2005 NFL draft.
-He played college football at Oklahoma.
+He played college football for the Oklahoma Sooners.

 He appeared in nine games for the Buccaneers in the 2005 season and made five tackles.
 He was re-signed on November 27, 2006.
 On September 1, 2007, the Buccaneers released him.
 On September 29, 2007, the Buccaneers re-signed him.
 In the 2009 offseason, the Buccaneers released him.